anegg0/gr0wing-hugo/content/posts/2012-06-30-free-and-homeless-the-experiment-part-6.md

 #### Answer: One and an eighth.

-This pathetic joke was meant to serve as an introduction to San Pedro, a little town  that&#8217;s renowned for being very arranging with narco-tourists.
+This pathetic joke was meant to serve as an introduction to San Pedro, a little town  that's renowned for being very arranging with narco-tourists.

 And with narco-traficants.

-But anyway, that&#8217;s the first stop of my tour in lake Atitlan, Guatemala.
+But anyway, that's the first stop of my tour in lake Atitlan, Guatemala.

 ### **San Pedro is ugly (and bad looking, too)**